Quantifying attention via dwell time and engagement in a social media browsing environment: Results

 \subsection{Evaluating the two-stage model with dwell and engagement analyses}

 Next, we examined what influenced the extent to which participants ``tried'' each post by fitting a fixed-effects linear regression to predict dwell time (Table \ref{table:dwellmodel}).
-For posts participants had engaged with (i.e., shared and/or liked), participants dwelled longer on them (b = 0.31, p < .001).
+For posts participants had engaged with (i.e., shared and/or liked), dwell time was longer (b = 0.31, p < .001).
 Participants also dwelled longer on posts with higher PC1 (``sensationalism'' component) scores (b = 0.04, p < .001), but less on posts with higher PC2 (``credibility'' component) scores (b = -0.02, p = 0.017).
 There was also an interaction effect, such participants dwelled even longer on sensational posts they engaged with (b = 0.05, p < .001).
 Thus, consistent with the results in the previous section, we find that whether participants had engaged with a post and the post's credibility and sensationalism influenced how much participants ``tried'' each post.

-Having shown that dwell time captures attentional exposure and dynamics and that it serves as a measure of "trying," we turn to the question of what influences decisions to "buy" by fitting a fixed-effect logistic regression to predict engagement (i.e., yes: 1, no: 0).
-As shown in Table \ref{table:engagemodel}, longer dwell times increased the probability of engagement (b = 0.36, p < .001).
+Having shown that dwell time captures attentional exposure and dynamics and that it serves as a measure of "trying," we turn to the question of what features are associated with decisions to ``buy'' by fitting a fixed-effect logistic regression to predict engagement (i.e., yes: 1, no: 0).
+As shown in Table \ref{table:engagemodel}, longer dwell times were associated with an increased probability of engagement (b = 0.36, p < .001).
 That is, the more participants "tried," the more likely they were to "buy."

 However, in contrast to the model predicting dwell times (i.e., extent of "trying") above (Table \ref{table:dwellmodel}), participants were more likely to engage with credible posts (b = 0.21, p < .001), but less likely to engage with sensational posts (b = -0.22, p < .001).
 Moreover, dwell interacted with sensationalism, such that sensational posts with longer dwell times were more likely to be engaged with (b = 0.06, p = 0.003).
 In other words, participants were more and less likely to "buy" credible and sensational posts, respectively.
 But when they dwelled longer on sensational posts, they were also more likely to then engage with these posts.